rougin/slytherin/README.md

 $application->run();
 ```

-Regarding the ```$components``` above, you need to select a library of your choice and implement it with a provided interface in order for it to be integrated in Slytherin.
-More information about this can be found in the [Using Interfaces](https://github.com/rougin/slytherin/wiki/Using-Interfaces) section in the wiki.
-Slytherin also provide sample implementations on each component (container, HTTP, etc.).
+Regarding the example implementation above, you need to select a package of your choice and implement it with a provided interface in order for it to be integrated in Slytherin.
+More information about this can be found in the [Using Interfaces](https://github.com/rougin/slytherin/wiki/Using-Interfaces) section.

 ## Change log